 This is a Winnie the Pooh from the Classic Pooh line.
 He is made to look like the classic images of Ernest Howard Shepard.
-This one has a shaggy fur and is made by Golden Bear.
+He’s a little beanie.

 My mother and younger brother loved Pooh Bear, so I ended up watching a lot of it.
 I like the original stories and poems, and the lovely drawings, so I’m often drawn more to classic Pooh than the Disney-fied one, although I do like the first movie and tv series Disney did.
 I love seeing art come to life so the plush based on E. H. Shepard’s work is more interesting to me than the over marketed Disney ones though.

 I found this little guy in a charity shop.
 He looked so nostalgic and like a classic teddy bear, so I bought him.
 There’s many little beanie sets of Winnie the Pooh, but I never found others in this style.